 I spent 11 days in Karpathos this summer.
-On a hot summer August day, I landed on the island without having any expectations, yet with a lot of curiosity, excitement and an open heart.
+On a hot summer August day, I landed on this Greek island without having any expectations, yet with a lot of curiosity, excitement and an open heart.
 Curiosity for everything that Karpathos has to offer, excitement for all the things that were about to happen and an open heart to meet and love the locals and be loved back.

 Although it wasn’t my first visit, it felt like my first visit.
 I always felt my view for this island from my first visit to Karpathos, 5 years ago, was somehow incomplete.
 Thus, it was the best decision to go back and discover the island with the best tour guide one could ever have.

 All thanks to Miss Foteini Fragkou, her family and friends who contributed to my visit and made it an unforgettable experience for me!
 I am now feeling happy to be in the position to compile a Karpathos travel guide with the best tips for an unforgettable vacation.

 Karpathos: The Island that Will Take Your Breath Away